 All the above places are visited from Courtallam Main Falls

-Chitraruvi or Small falls is situated just above the Main falls.
-There are steps which provide easy access to the small falls.
+Chitraruvi or Small falls is situated just above the Main falls, and is one of the famous Tenkasi tourist places.
+There are steps that provide easy access to the small falls.
 The size of the falls is comparatively small and the people who are scared of Peraruvi can literally enjoy Chitraruvi.
 Separate sections are present both for men and women to take bath.
 Chitraruvi leads to other waterfalls like Shenbagadevi falls and Thenaruvi.

-Shenbagadevi Falls or Chembakkadevi Falls is situated above Chitraruvi falls / Small falls, at about 3 kms from Main falls.
+Shenbagadevi Falls or Chembakkadevi Falls is situated above Chitraruvi falls / Small falls, at about 3 km from Main falls.
 Visitors have to trek through Chitraruvi forest for about 45-60 minutes to reach Shenbagadevi falls, where the water flows from a height of 40 feet.
-The falls is surrounded by Shenbaga trees.
-Entry to this falls is restricted during peak season due to flash floods and not safe for bathing.
+The waterfall is surrounded by Shenbaga trees.
+Entry to this waterfall is restricted during peak season due to flash floods and not safe for bathing.
 There is also a temple dedicated to Shenbagadevi Amman near the falls.
-During full moon days numerous pilgrims visit this temple.
+During full moon days, numerous pilgrims visit this temple.
 Vendors sell the fragrant Shenbaga flowers on the way to the temple, which is an offering here.

-Honey Falls or Thenaruvi is further 1 km from Shenbagadevi Falls and 4 kms from the Main falls.
+Honey Falls or Thenaruvi is further 1 km from Shenbagadevi Falls and 4 km from the Main falls.
 It cascades down from a height of 40 m between two large stones.
-This is the first cascade in the series of Courtallam Falls and considered the most pure.
-It is named after the beehives that form on the face of the rock during dry season.
-The picturesque horseshoe shaped waterfall which falls vertically from three sides to join into a small lake, is a wonderful sight.
+This is the first cascade in the series of Courtallam Falls and is considered the purest.
+It is named after the beehives that form on the face of the rock during the dry season.
+The picturesque horseshoe-shaped waterfall which falls vertically from three sides to join into a small lake is a wonderful sight.
 The waterfall is not easily accessible and is a risky trek.
-The trek will takes almost 30 minutes from Main falls and people are not allowed to bath in the falls as it is very dangerous.
-Entry to this falls is also restricted during peak season owing to flash floods.
+The trek will take almost 30 minutes from Main falls and people are not allowed to bathe in the falls as it is very dangerous.
+Entry to this waterfall is also restricted during peak season owing to flash floods.

 July to October is the best time.